Siva0910/CloudStorageDeduplication/Readme.md

 **Cloud Storage Data Deduplication**

-It a cloud storage system that optimizes storage space by identifying and eliminating duplicate files using hashing.
-Cloud storage deduplication is essential for optimizing storage space and reducing data redundancy in cloud environments.
-Instead of storing multiple copy of same file, one copy is shared among all the clients who have the same file by reducing the storage space.
-MD5 is used to generate unique identifiers (hash values) for files.
-Hashing enables quick comparison and detection of duplicate files.
+Streamlining storage efficiency, our cloud storage system employs advanced deduplication techniques to identify and eliminate duplicate files, effectively minimizing data redundancy.
+By harnessing MD5 hashing, each file is assigned a unique identifier, enabling rapid comparison and detection of duplicates.
+This optimization ensures that only one copy of each file is stored, significantly reducing storage space while seamlessly catering to the needs of multiple clients.

 Requirements:
 **Django - 5.0.1